marcopennekamp/lore/specification/identifiers.md

 An identifier may never be equal to the following **keywords**:

 ```
-_ and cond do domain else extends false fixed for func if intrinsic let module mut not object or proc return spec struct then trait true type use var where while
+_ and cond do domain else extends false fixed for func if intrinsic let module mut not object open or proc return spec struct then trait true type use var where while
 ```

 The following keywords are reserved for future use: